ksmarty/auto-screen/README.md

 ## Setup

 1. Manually run the screening once to ensure profile information is correct.
-2. A gmail account is required to recieve a screenshot.
+2. A gmail account is required to recieve screenshots.
 If 2FA is enabled, setup an [application password](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).

 ## Standalone Install